Light2288/lightstimulus-static-site-nextjs/ai_prompts/site_complete_specs.md

 I think netlify can also manage changes previews, but I don't know exactly how to use it.
 For now, I check for the site preview through local building and running.
-Netlify is already linked to my repo, so it is not necessary to include initial setup instructions for it in the project plan
+Netlify is already linked to my repo, so it is not necessary to include initial setup instructions for it in the project plan.
+For now, I will not use Netlify build previews during development.

 ## ℹ️ Additional info on Pliny library